No more Smart Beta

 In the CSEW40 ETF the shares are rebalanced back to the 2.5% weighting each quarter, this process takes away the indexes natural ability to change shape and drive return based on individual share runs.
 Now this doesn’t mean to say that this ETF won’t eventually produce returns greater than the standard top40 index, it may well do so, but I have begun to ask myself why am I trying to outperform the standard top40 index.
 This goes against the basic fundamental strategy of ETF’s which is perform as the index does.
 If I am worried about single stock risk due to the weight of Naspers in my portfolio then surely the index I am investing in is not broad enough?

-We are now at the point where in order to create an ETF the ETF issuer is even creatingmore and more niche indices.
+We are now at the point where to create an ETF the ETF issuer is even creating more and more niche indices.
 Ever heard of the Absa Wits Risk-Controlled SA Low Volatility Index or Absa Wits Risk-Controlled SA-Momentum Index?
 These are the indexes that the NewFunds Low Volatility ETF and NewFunds Equity Momentum ETF track.
 I don’t feel that narrowing down our investments to this degree is a wise investment decision.

 The same goes for investing in particular sector of the market particularly property ETF’s which I have been invested in in the past.
 If I invest in an appropriately diversified and global ETF, my exposure any sector is as it naturally occurs within that index.
 Remember that purpose of ETF investing that I mentioned at the beginning of this post.
 The purpose is to perform as the entire market performs.
-It therefore does not make sense to me to increase any specific sector into my portfolio, this actually increases risk and moves me away from that purpose I am trying to achieve with passive investing.
+To me, it doesn't make sense to increase any specific sector into my portfolio, this actually increases risk and moves me away from the purpose I am trying to achieve with passive investing.

 When ETF’s were created by jack bogle the intention was clear.
 These product need to be as broad as possible, “whole market products” and not as Jack Bogle calls it “fruit and nut ETF’s”.
 See the below video for more on his opinion:

 I do think the growth of Smart-Beta ETF’s is a net positive for investors, it has increased investor options and has brought more competition into the industry, therefore bringing down fees.
 But I do think that the average investor’s behaviour is rather poor.
-There is too much activity going on in one’s investment portfolio in the course of the year, and the biggest problem that I have with investing in Smart-Beta products is that it will only increase investor activity within their portfolios.
+There is too much activity going on in one’s investment portfolio in too short of a time-fram.
+This presents the biggest problem that I have with smart-bet ETF's - it will only increase investor activity within their portfolios.
 This activity will be amplified as investors go through patches of over/under performance.
 I am sure the vast majority of investors in the CSEW40 would have felt that their money is better off in the generic alternative, and many would have already made the switch away from it.
 Long periods of under-performance can do considerable damage to an investor’s portfolio when the investor reacts by selling their investments and trying to time their entry back into the market.
-Think about an investor buying a value ETF and trying to time their exit when they feel the market no longer represents a value market and moves that money into another smart beta factor like momentum.
+Think about an investor buying a value ETF and trying to time their exit when they feel the market no longer represents a value market and moves that money into another smart-beta factor like momentum.
 The investor will get this wrong way most of the time.